FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - half_wave_potential
   - Type: float
   - Multiple: True
   - Description: The half-wave potential of the measurement
+- peak_integration
+  - Type: PeakIntegration
+  - Multiple: True
+  - Description: The peak integration
+### PeakIntegration
+- lower_limit_potential
+  - Type: float
+  - Description: Name of the used working electrode
+- upper_limit_potential
+  - Type: float
+  - Description: Name of the used working electrode
+- integration_area
+  - Type: float
+  - Description: Name of the used working electrode
+- integration_area_unit
+  - Type: string
+  - Description: Name of the used working electrode
+- integration_direction
+  - Type: string
+  - Description: The integration direction.

 ### ElectrodeSetup